jerwintuchi/js-metacrafters/eth+avax-project-module-1-to-4/module-3/readme.md

 ### Deployment

-Deploy the `JBL` contract by specifying the token `name`, `symbol`, and `initialSupply` using a Solidity development environment or a tool like Remix.
+Deploy the `JBL` contract by using a Solidity development environment or a tool like Remix.

 ### Interacting with the Contract